A visitor to a-spiritual-journey-of-healing.com, asked:

-(On hearing my beliefs, I have sometimes been told that I am a gnostic Christian.
+(On hearing my spiritual beliefs, people sometimes tell me that I am a gnostic Christian.
 I know very little of Gnostic Christianity but I have discovered that they were a rather miserable bunch.
 I can definitely say I know the Joy of God, so clearly there are some differences!)

 Living with chronic illness for many years, I developed a very practical spirituality.
 I hold beliefs pretty lightly.
 I am interested in beliefs to the extent that they help me to move towards allowing God's peace and love to enter my life and flow through me to others.